Analytical expressions for pulse profile of neutron stars in plasma environments: Analytical Approach

-Note that Eq. \eqref{eq:BeloPlas} tends to Eq. \eqref{eq:Belo} in the low plasma density limit {or higher observational frequencies} ($\epsilon\rightarrow0$), so that both descriptions coincide in pure gravity.
-It can be seen that these factors vanish ($P_h\rightarrow0$) as we move far enough away from the star ($r\rightarrow\infty$), which corresponds to a plasma density that decays asymptotically to zero.
-Thus, as we move away from the star the plasma correction becomes smaller and smaller as the plasma density decreases.
-At the same time, we note that both $P_h^{RN}$ and $P_h^{GHS}$ tend to $P_h^{Sch}$ when $Q\rightarrow0$, which corresponds to the fact that the Reissner-Nordström and Garfinkle-Horowitz-Strominger metrics become identical to the Schwarzschild metric for $Q=0$.
+} Note that Eq. \eqref{eq:BeloPlas} tends to Eq. \eqref{eq:Belo} in the low plasma density limit {or higher observational frequencies} ($\epsilon\rightarrow0$), so that both descriptions coincide in pure gravity.
+It can be seen that this factor vanishes ($P_h^{q^*}(r)\rightarrow0$) as we move far enough away from the star ($r\rightarrow\infty$), which corresponds to a plasma density that decays asymptotically to zero.
+At the same time, as $q^*$ goes to zero, $P^{q^*}_h(r)$ tends to its Schwarzschild value $P^{q^*=0}_h(r)\equiv P_h^{Sch}(r)$ when $q^*\rightarrow0$.

-For the reader's convenience, we list below the steps to be followed for obtaining the plasma correction factors $P_h$.
+For the reader's convenience, we list below the steps to be followed for obtaining the plasma correction factors $P^{q*}_h$.

 \begin{enumerate} \item Express $d\phi/du$ (Eq. \eqref{eq:dpdu}) in terms of $\sqrt{1-\cos^2\delta}$. \item Extend the results in Taylor's series in terms of $\epsilon$, keeping up to order $\epsilon^2$. \item Expand the above expression as a series around $\cos\delta=1$ and express the result as a polynomial. \item Integrate between $u=1/r$ and $u=0$ (Eq. \eqref{eq:D}), obtaining an approximation for $\theta$. \item Evaluate $\cos\theta$ and perform Taylor series around $\cos\delta=1$, retaining only until first order terms. \item Expand the result by Taylor as a power series of $\varepsilon$, retaining up to second order terms. \end{enumerate}